mrthreeplates/TRS-80_floppy_remapper/README.md

 <br/>![Model 4P](/images/install-m4p-v3.jpg)
 1. The rest of the floppy cable can be routed out the back of the M4P.
 <br/>![floppy_cable_back](/images/floppy_cable_back.jpg)
 1. (optional) connect your disable switch to the remapper board.
-Note how the switch is mounted in the above picture.
+Note how the disable switch is mounted in the above picture.
 1. Put your TRS-80 back together.

 ## Installation in a Model 4P (non-gate array)